What are the Top Health Benefits of Turmeric?

 May have anti-ageing properties

 Curcumin might help slow the ageing process by activating specific proteins and protecting cells from damage.
 Thus, it might delay the progression of age-linked conditions and alleviating the associated symptoms.
-For specific health conditions such as pregnancy, iron deficiency, gallstones, or if taking any other medication, you should talk to your doctor or a Dietician before consuming turmeric in large amounts.
+For specific health conditions such as pregnancy, iron deficiency, gallstones, or if taking any other medication, you should talk to your doctor or a Dietitian before consuming turmeric in large amounts.

 Important Disclaimer & Medical Policy

 This content is for informational and educational purposes only.
 It does not constitute medical or dietary advice.
-Please consult Dietician Avni Kaul or a qualified healthcare professional before making any changes to your diet or nutrition plan.
+Please consult Dietitian Avni Kaul or a qualified healthcare professional before making any changes to your diet or nutrition plan.

-Picture of Avni Kaul: Dietician & Nutritionist in Delhi NCR
+Picture of Avni Kaul: Dietitian & Nutritionist in Delhi NCR

-Avni Kaul: Dietician & Nutritionist in Delhi NCR
+Avni Kaul: Dietitian & Nutritionist in Delhi NCR

-About the Author: Dietician Avni Kaul
+About the Author: Dietitian Avni Kaul

 Avni Kaul is a Gold Medalist nutritionist holding a Master's degree in Food and Nutrition from Lady Irwin College, University of Delhi.
 With 12+ years of clinical experience and 15,000+ clients, she is the founder of Nutri Activania — Delhi's leading dietitian practice.
 She specialises in weight management, PCOS, thyroid disorders, diabetes, and pregnancy nutrition.